mwyvr/vfio-void-linux/README.md

 * [Creating a Windows 10 VM on the AMD Ryzen...](https://www.heiko-sieger.info/creating-a-windows-10-vm-on-the-amd-ryzen-9-3900x-using-qemu-4-0-and-vga-passthrough/)

 TBH I found setting this up on a new Arch system was the easiest and cleanest;
-but I'd had a working system on Debian before.
+I'm not sure that's so much an Arch thing as it was I'd been through this before on Debian and had a better understanding of how things hung together now.

 Like many things Linux, Arch documentation comes up often in searches online and for good reason.
 This essential reading that can take you all the way to